Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 - The Rebels' +207 scoring differential (outscoring opponents by 14.7 points per game) is a result of scoring 67.1 points per game (165th in college basketball) while allowing 52.4 per contest (13th in college basketball).

-- The Rebels are putting up 73.9 points per game this season in home games, which is 13.9 more points than they're averaging on the road (60).
+- Offensively, the Rebels have performed better at home this year, posting 73.9 points per game, compared to 60 per game in road games.

-- Ole Miss is ceding 55.6 points per game when playing at home.
-When playing on the road, it is allowing 48.5.
+- Ole Miss is allowing 55.6 points per game this season in home games, which is 7.1 more points than it is allowing in road games (48.5).

 LSU Performance Insights

-- The Tigers are outscoring opponents by 35.4 points per game, with a +530 scoring differential overall.
-They put up 94.9 points per game (first in college basketball) and give up 59.5 per contest (85th in college basketball).
+- The Tigers put up 94.9 points per game (first in college basketball) while allowing 59.5 per outing (85th in college basketball).
+They have a +530 scoring differential and outscore opponents by 35.4 points per game.

-- The Tigers are scoring 94.2 points per game in their last 10 games, which is 0.7 fewer points than their average for the season (94.9).
+- While the Tigers are scoring 94.9 points per game in 2023-24, they have fallen short of that in their past 10 games, amassing 94.2 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.